 Students enrolled in Discovery Academy must attend school regularly in accordance with the laws of the state of Ohio.
 School is in session from 9:00 a.m. until 3:45 p.m.
 A parent or guardian must contact the school in accordance with policy whenever a student is absent.
 Upon return to Discovery Academy after any absence, the student must provide to the school, a written statement from a parent or guardian stating the dates of absence and the reason for the absence, in addition to the parent or guardian's signature and phone number, or the absence will be considered unexcused.

 Students must also be on time for school each day.
 If a student comes in after the designated start of the school day, they must sign in at the main office, and they will be issued a tardy slip.
 Three instances of being tardy will equal one unexcused absence.
-Too many unexcused absences may result Saturday school, summer school, or in extreme cases, retention.
+Too many unexcused absences may result in your student being habitually truant.

 To see the Attendance Policy in its entirety, please reference the Parent/Student Handbook.

 The Discovery Academy staff and board of directors recognizes that a school that is physically and emotionally safe and secure for all students promotes good citizenship, increases student attendance and engagement, and supports academic achievement.
 To protect the rights of all students and staff for a safe and secure learning environment, Discovery Academy prohibits acts of bullying, harassment, and other forms of aggression and violence.
 Bullying or harassment, like other forms of aggressive and violent behaviors, interferes with both a school’s ability to educate its students and a student’s ability to learn.

 All administrators, faculty, staff, parents, volunteers, and students are expected to refuse to tolerate bullying and harassment and to demonstrate behavior that is respectful and civil.
 It is especially important for adults, including teachers and parents, to model these behaviors (even when disciplining) in order to provide positive examples for student behavior.